-In some urban centres, appliance shops or scrap yards may offer to recover the ODS from your appliance for a fee.
+In Winnipeg, certain scrap yards and appliance dealers will recover the ODS and in some cases pick it up too (check the classified ads).
 In addition, the City of Winnipeg may be contacted to pick-up a "white good" (appliance).
-For details, call 311 in Winnipeg.
+For details, call 311.